Hey, Sumit here 🤗

-While I do agree with it, you can’t overlook the other metrics which also play a crucial role in determining the potential of an expired domain.
+While I do agree with it, you can’t overlook the other metrics which also play a crucial role in determining the potential of an aged domain.

-So, what are the best metrics you should look for in an expired domain?
+So, what are the best metrics you should look for in an aged domain?

-Important note: Many times, expired domains fail because of other SEO factors like bad on-page, low-quality content, etc. and people say it’s the fault of the expired domain which isn’t true at all.
+Important note: Many times, aged domains fail because of other SEO factors like bad on-page, low-quality content, etc. and people say it’s the fault of the aged domain which isn’t true at all.

 So let’s get started…